 “Oh!
 Who can be ever tired of Bath?” — Jane Austen, Northanger Abbey

-Here’s my one day itinerary for Bath England, which is one of the best day trips from London.
-This guide covers all the top attractions and best things to do in Bath.
+My recommended one day Bath itinerary covers all of the top attractions and best things to do in Bath.

 READ: Nutshell History of Ancient Rome

-They knew Bath held a hot spring, the perfect for a bath the Romans so loved.
-They proceeded to create a complex of baths, pools, and a temple on a sacred Celtic spot.
+It turned out that Bath was home to a hot spring, the perfect place for a luxurious Roman-style bath.
+The Romans wasted no time in creating an elaborate complex of baths, pools, and even a temple on a sacred Celtic site.
 They named the city Aquae Sulis.

-By the 5th century, the Roman city of Bath had disappeared.
-Buildings collapsed and deteriorated.
-Stones and buildings were pillaged.
+By the 5th century, the Roman city of Bath had largely vanished.
+Buildings fell into disrepair and stones were plundered.

 In 1559, he British painter Thomas Gainsborough arrived in search of better paying clientele.
 Fashionable ladies who spilled out of the Pump Room on Abbey Street were greeted by a sign advertising Gainsborough’s paintings.